Sawah – fascination rice

 As a big fan of Asia, the rice fields have continued my fascination again and again.
 Rice is one of the most important staple foods for many people in the world.

 Sawah in Indonesian means ‘rice field’.
 Each rice seedling is inserted into the ground by hand and a sophisticated irrigation system ensures it’s prosperity.
 Through a gentle balance of water, sun and man-made creation, we can harvest wonderful grains of rice.
 Many steps are involved, including time and patience, until a grain of rice lands on our plate.

 In many asian languages, the words for rice and well-being are identically – a sign of just how significance this plant is to so many people.
 It is common to ask, “Have you eaten your rice today?”, much like we would say, “How are you?”.

-This is just like it is with our health
+In addition, it is with our health

-The word ki means both energy and rice
+The word ki – energy and rice

 The logo Sawah

 This logo represents a plant seed that beginns to grow and bloom.
 The green surface is inspired by a bowl of matcha green tea – green tea is one of the best remedies to maintaining health.
 The color green is the color of life and the flow of energy, it has a calming and balancing effect.